ToolVS

 → Consider neither if:

-You need advanced analytics (try Mixpanel or PostHog) or want something completely free without self-hosting (try Microsoft Clarity or Google Analytics).
+You need advanced product analytics with user paths, cohorts, and A/B testing — try Mixpanel or PostHog.
+If you want completely free without self-hosting, Microsoft Clarity or Google Analytics are better fits.

 Frequently Asked Questions